Feibusch Painting, St John’s Waterloo

 German-born Jewish artist Hans Feibusch (1898 –1998) was commissioned to paint a crucifixion for the church in 1951.
 Feibusch had already a reputation as a painter in Germany but with the rise of Nazism his work was labelled ‘degenerate’.
 He came to Britain in 1933.
 His work was known for its intensity of vision and bold use of colour and during his lifetime Feibusch worked on around separate 30 churches across the country.
 He converted to Christianity in 1965 but in the last years of his life reverted to Judaism and was buried with a Jewish liturgy at Golders Green Jewish Cemetery.

 This altarpiece was executed in 1951 and appears to have been painted with house paints, reflecting the limited access to artists’ materials post-war.
 It was executed in thin, fast strokes, and has no varnishes or other coatings.

-A recent survey revealed that the mural has deteriorated considerably.
-There are areas of delamination between the paint and ground layer and areas of flaking and loss.
-The painting is on a thin infill panel in the east window and the reduced thermal mass in comparison to the adjacent walls means that the microclimate around the painting fluctuates.
-This is exacerbated by spotlights directed towards the lower part of the painting.
-Restoration will involve improving the thermal performance of the wall as well as consolidation and conservation of the paint layers.
+A survey revealed that the mural had deteriorated considerably.
+There were areas of delamination between the paint and ground layer and areas of flaking and loss.
+The painting is on a thin infill panel in the east window and the reduced thermal mass in comparison to the adjacent walls meant that the microclimate around the painting was fluctuating.
+This was exacerbated by spotlights directed towards the lower part of the painting.
+Restoration involved improving the thermal performance of the wall as well as consolidation and conservation of the paint layers.

-The restored painting will be one of the central features in the broader redevelopment of the church, which includes removal of two adjacent and modern paintings.
-The history of the church and of the area will be publicised with regular exhibitions within the church space.
+The restored painting is one of the central features in the broader redevelopment of the church, which included removal of two adjacent and modern paintings.
+The history of the church and of the area is publicised with regular exhibitions within the church space.